Explicit isogenies of prime degree over number fields: On Momose's Isogeny Classification Theorem

-In the next subsection we will study the Type 1, 2 and 3 signatures more closely.
+In the next subsection we will carry out this strategy, by studying the Type 1, 2 and 3 signatures more closely.

-\subsection{From signature types to Momose types}
+\subsection{From signature types to Momose Types}

+We emphasise that the Types identified in \Cref{def:sig_types} are properties of the \emph{signature} of an isogeny, while the Momose Types to be defined in the sequel are properties of the \emph{isogeny character} $\lambda$.
 The three special signature types identified in the previous section do not in all cases correspond exactly to Momose's three types identified for the isogeny character $\lambda$.
 They do, however, for Type 1 signatures, which \Cref{tab:david_types} shows.

 \begin{definition} We say that an isogeny character $\lambda$ is of \textbf{Momose Type $1$} if either $\lambda^{12}$ or $(\lambda/\chi_p)^{12}$ is everywhere unramified. \end{definition}

 Momose Type 1 primes will be handled in \Cref{sec:momose_type_1}.